Code-Institute-Submissions/Milestone-Project-47/README.md

 ##### 'We'll Be In Touch' Button
 This button will allow the user to submit form.

+##### Form Confirmation Message
+When the button is clicked on, it will bring up a message saying that the form has been submitted.

 ##### Back To Top
 This button will allow the user to return to the top of the page without scrolling up.